jrandj/java-11/README.md

     (Animal a) -> {return a.canHop();}
     ```

 1. A var parameter can be used in the parameter list, but then all parameters must use var.
 A semicolon is mandatory in the body if there is only a single expression.
+An expression-based lambda body isn't terminated with a semicolon as it is an expression not a statement.
+However, a statement-based lambda with multiple lines requires that each statement be terminated with a semicolon.

 ### Annotations